 The 2013 squad finished the regular season ranked fifth and battled for a spot in the USA South championship game.
 A 1-0 quarterfinal win over rival Methodist placed the Avenging Angels in the semis versus top-seeded Maryville.
 Meredith advanced on penalty kicks and lost 2-1 in the finals to second-seeded Piedmont.

-Smith's team claimed fourth-place during the 2012 regular season and lost a close 2-1 match to the eventual USA South tournament champion.
-Seven Avenging Angels earned All-Conference honors.
+Smith's team claimed a fourth-place finish in the 2012 regular season and lost a close 2-1 match to the eventual USA South tournament champion.

 Smith has rebuilt the Meredith College program to a team capable of consistently playing in the Division III NCAA tournament.
 Smith came to Meredith from Garner High School where he served as the head men’s and women’s soccer coach.
 While coaching there, he was named the Region III Coach of the Year four times and the 1995 N.C.
 High School Coach of the Year.
 He also coached the Capital Area Soccer League (CASL) 1983 Spartan Vipers club team to a #2 national ranking and the CASL 1978 team to a #6 national ranking.
 Smith served as an N.C.
 Olympic Development coach from 1989-1996 and has coached 14 National Team players or All-Americans.
 He has also served as a play-by-play announcer and television analyst for the USISL Raleigh Flyers professional soccer team.